SimplyAddons/TidyLFG/README.md

 # TidyLFG

-TidyLFG is a simple addon which enhances the default LFG experience for Mythic+ activities, by filtering unwanted advertisements from the LFG tool.
+TidyLFG is an addon designed to enhance your Mythic+ experience by filtering out unwanted advertisements and allowing players to filter regional realms in the LFG tool.

 ## Addon Features

-TidyLFG only applies to M+ dungeon listings found under the Premade Group > Dungeons menu in the Group Finder.
+TidyLFG specifically applies to M+ dungeon listings found under the Premade Group > Dungeons menu in the Group Finder.

-* **Filter advertisements**
+* **Advertisement Filtering**:
-    * Advertisers often exhibit predictable behaviour, which stands out from typical users who are genuinely trying to play the game.
-We can use these identifiers to help filter out spam from the listings.
-Unfortunately, Blizzard decided to protect certain areas of their game API which limits our ability to effectively address the problem.
-This filter works great, it just won't be able to catch everything.
+    * Advertisers often follow predictable patterns that differ from those of genuine players.
+TidyLFG uses these patterns to filter out spam from your listings.
+However, due to limitations imposed by Blizzard's protected API areas, this filter, while effective, may not catch everything.

-* **Filter Realms**
+* **Realm Filtering**:
-    * Players can choose to filter one, or more regional realms.
-As example, this filter can help players avoid high latency and ping as a result of being phased to particular regional realms.
-This can happen when, as example, a player on a North American realm joins a party with a group leader from an Oceanic realm.
-The NA player will be phased to the Oceanic realm, causing poor network performance, and ultimately a poor game experience for you and your party members.
+    * You can choose to filter out specific regional realms.
+This feature helps avoid high latency and ping, which can occur when, for example, a North American player joins a group led by someone on an Oceanic realm.
+This realm phasing can lead to poor network performance and a subpar gaming experience for both you and your party.

 ## Options

-Type /tl or /tidy to open the Options.
-You may also access it via the in-game Options menu.
+To open the TidyLFG options, type /tl or /tidy in the chat, or access it through the in-game Options menu.

-Here you can choose to filter realms and show logs in your chat window.

-There is also a log button attached to the top of your Group Finder window, for quick access.
+In the Options menu, you can customize your realm filters and enable logs to be shown in your chat window.
+There's also a log button at the top of your Group Finder window for quick access.

 ![TidyLFG](https://user-images.githubusercontent.com/116991888/216848944-9650c1df-d929-4b71-bad2-8741709b78e4.jpg)
 ![TidyLFG](https://user-images.githubusercontent.com/116991888/215262286-f3444f5e-8ab7-42dc-abe5-9ab3569bbcae.jpg)